 How to Live Stream Islamic Services this Ramadan Using OneStream Live

-As we embrace the digital world as the new normal, all the religious services also embrace live streaming in an attempt to adapt to the virtual world.
-Muslim religious activities have also turned to the online media, counting on the success of many other live streaming services.
-Today, Islamic organizations are investing in digital infrastructure to support different religious activities, from broadcasting daily prayers to delivering Islamic lectures, discussing concerns of the Muslim community, and live streaming Tarawih prayers during Ramadan.
+As we embrace the digital world as the new normal, all religious services also embrace live streaming in an attempt to adapt to the virtual world.
+Muslim religious activities, including Islamic funeral services and Islamic burial services, have also turned to online media, counting on the success of many other live-streaming services.
+Today, Islamic organizations are investing in digital infrastructure to support different religious activities, from broadcasting daily prayers to delivering Islamic lectures, discussing concerns of the Muslim community, and live streaming Tarawih prayers during Ramadan, thereby enhancing the Islamic service outreach.

 🕌Why Live Stream Islamic Services?

-Live streaming offers the opportunity to reach more people exponentially, beyond the limitations of physical space and time.
-It allows catering to the marginalized community members, who might be deterred from attending the prayer and other services in person for several reasons – unavailability of a mode of commuting, physical disability, sickness, remote location, and so forth.
+Live streaming offers the opportunity to reach more people exponentially beyond physical space and time limitations.
+It allows catering to the marginalized community members, who might be deterred from attending the prayer and other services in person for several reasons – unavailability of a mode of commuting, physical disability, sickness, remote location, and so forth, including Islamic burial services and Islamic funeral services.
 At the same time, it gives people different means to engage with the learned scholars and stay updated with the teachings of Islam.
 The Islamic scholars can interact with the audience in real-time, answering their queries and concerns and strengthening their knowledge base.
-Moreover, since the younger community is more inclined toward digital media, making Islamic services available online through social media and the web is just the right thing to do.
+Moreover, since the younger community is more inclined toward digital media, making Islamic services available online through social media and the web is just the right thing.

-OneStream Live is a robust live streaming solution that allows you to broadcast your Islamic services with exceptional ease and professionalism.
-It works equally well on the browser and the mobile app, making it extremely easy to live stream your Islamic services.
+OneStream Live is a robust live-streaming solution that allows you to broadcast your Islamic services with exceptional ease and professionalism.
+It works equally well on the browser and the mobile app, making it extremely easy to live stream your Islamic services, including Islamic funeral services and Islamic burial services.
 Moreover, you can live stream pre-recorded videos, go live in real-time via any third-party app like Zoom, OBS, XSplit, Ecamm, etc, or go live instantly from the browser with OneStream Studio on multiple social media and websites simultaneously.
-So, for instance, you can multistream the Friday prayers on a Facebook Group, YouTube or Twitter channels, LinkedIn page, and 40 other social networking platforms and the web all at once.
-You can add customized background, overlays, tickers, and countdown timers into your live streams as per the event and give it a festive or religious touch.
+So, for instance, you can multistream the Friday prayers, including Islamic funeral services, on a Facebook Group, YouTube or Twitter channels, LinkedIn page, and 45 other social networking platforms and the web all at once.
+You can add customized backgrounds, overlays, tickers, and countdown timers into your live streams as per the event and give it a festive or religious touch, enhancing the experience of broadcasting Islamic services.
 You can also add guests to your live streams to go live with you and so much more.

-What is even more appealing is that you can embed these live streams on your Islamic organization’s website to cater to a vast audience, regardless of their location.
+What is even more appealing is that you can embed these live streams on your Islamic organization’s website to cater to a vast audience, regardless of their location, ensuring accessibility to Islamic burial services and more.
 There is no need for complicated sign-ups or software installations; it is all just a click away.

-You can further extend your audience by creating a stand-alone customized webpage for live streaming using Live Spaces.
+You can further extend your audience by creating a stand-alone customized webpage for live streaming using Hosted Live Pages.
 For instance, if your local mosque does not have a website but wants to stream its Tarawih prayers during Ramadan, you can create a personalized live streaming webpage for the mosque.

-You may also opt to schedule pre-recorded Islamic lectures for a constant bonding with the communities of faith, adding captions/subtitles for better understanding for those who might be linguistically different.
-This will particularly augment the reach of the lectures.
+You may also opt to schedule pre-recorded Islamic lectures to bond with the communities of faith, adding captions/subtitles to better understand those who might be linguistically different.
+This will particularly augment the reach of the Islamic services.

 📿Daily Prayers